What are the Best Practices for Responding to Buyers on Cloudscene?

-Buyers on Cloudscene are more likely to select a service provider who supplies a quote in their Marketplace listing response.
-We suggest that you provide a detailed and accurate quote for services within your response if this is possible at the time.
-Otherwise, we suggest that you give the buyer an estimated quote from your best knowledge (and be transparent about the estimation) and then follow up later with a more accurate quote.
+Buyers on Cloudscene are more likely to select a service provider who supplies a detailed and accurate quote for services within their response.
+If necessary, you can provide an estimated quote (provided you are transparent about the estimation) and then follow up later with a more accurate quote.

 Supply specific information around installation and lead time

-State that you can fulfil the contract term (which, in this case, is 12 months).
-Provide a realistic estimate on the installation date and lead time needed to fulfil these requirements.
-State whether or not you can fulfil the RFS date (for example, 31st March 2020).
+Provide a realistic estimate on the installation date and lead time needed to fulfil the buyer’s requirements.
+State whether or not you can fulfil the RFS date clearly in the response form.

 Include need-to-know information on terms and conditions